Chuansheng-Liu/mmdetection3d/projects/BEVFusion/quantization_ptq_xpu.md

    evaluation.
 An optional `--output /path/to/graph.pth` argument can be used to export the FX `GraphModule` snapshot for deployment.

-### Optional Fallback Diagnostics
+### Optional Kernel Diagnostics

-`PYTORCH_ENABLE_XPU_FALLBACK=1` is not required when the default skip list is used; the run completes without falling back to CPU kernels.
-To verify, you can trace fallback decisions by setting `PYTORCH_DEBUG_XPU_FALLBACK=1` for a short subset, or by leaving the environment unset and observing the absence of warning messages.
+The default skip list keeps execution entirely on XPU.
+To double-check, you can trace fallback decisions by setting `PYTORCH_DEBUG_XPU_FALLBACK=1` for a short subset, or simply leave all fallback environment variables unset and confirm the absence of warning messages.

 ## Observed Metrics